Isotropic bands

 In physiology, isotropic bands (better known as I bands) are the lighter bands of skeletal muscle cells (a.k.a. muscle fibers).
 Isotropic bands contain only actin-containing thin filaments.
+The thin filaments are placed between 2 myosin filaments and contain only the actin filaments of neighboring sarcomeres.
+Bisecting the I band and serving as an anchoring point for the two adjacent actin filaments is the Z disc.
+During muscle contraction, the I band will shorten, while an A band will maintain its width.